BrodeyYendall/bitburner-scripts/README.md

 ## Hacking
 ### Bugs
 * Drain only works for the first initial loops
 * calculateMaxHack is calculating incorrect values
-* Drain not accurately committing threads resulting in overallocation of threads during farm
+* If drain port is full then threads will be release prematurely

 ### Features
 * Time weaken such that it occurs simultaneously with other operations, reducing downtime